citp/privacy-policy-historical/t/te/ter/terrysfabrics.co.uk.md

 **Cookies**

-We may use technology to track the patterns of behaviour of visitors this site, which can include using a "cookie" which would be stored on your browser.
+We may use technology to track the patterns of behaviour of visitors of this site, which can include using a "cookie" that is stored on your browser.

 **For more information about cookies and how to manage them[click here](http://www.terrysfabrics.co.uk/cookies-information). **

 Please note that we have the ability to retain any data that you provide on this website using VeCapture by Ve Interactive, even if you do not complete your registration/transaction by clicking submit/next.
 Such contact details and data may be used to contact you to enquire why you did not complete your registration/transaction and improve our online operations.

-Upon payment of a fee and by written request , you are entitled to a copy of the personal data held about you by us, as provided for under the Data Protection Act.
+Upon payment of a fee and by written request, you are entitled to a copy of the personal data held about you by us, as provided for under the Data Protection Act.

 You also have the right to require us to correct any inaccuracies in your information.

 We reserve the right to amend our privacy policy/statement, and any amendment will be clearly published on our website.